tgwaAo/move-color-prototype/README.md

 The game starts with a countdown and then you move a color through the shown window, try to hit the bright green circles and try to avoid bright red circles.

-Every circle has 3 states in order invisible, dark/not active and bright/active.
+Every circle has 3 states in this order: invisible, dark/not active and bright/active
 A circle will stay invisible and inactive for one second.
 You then have 3 seconds to hit it in it's bright state.
 When you hit a green circle 1 point is added to your score and then you hit a red circle the score is decreased by 5 points.
 Your final score and the highscore will be shown after 60 seconds from gamestart.
 If the values are the same, you either have a new highscore or the current score is as high as your highscore.

-*Tip: The appearing order of the circles is also the order them becoming active.
+*Tip: The appearing order of the circles is also the order of them becoming active.
 You can plan your movement to hit the green circles faster and to avoid hitting the red circles.*
 *Tip: Hit the circle as fast as you can to decrease the time of their active state.
-That means the same circle will show up more often in one round and can be hitten more often.*
+That means the same circle will show up more often in one round and can be hit more often.*

 ### Controls
 * "r" for replay